-Sweet Violet scented Creams with crystallised Sweet Violet Flowers
+Sweet Violet Scented Creams with Crystalised Sweet Violet Flowers

 I realised that I had been spending too much time simply providing you with identification guides and seasonal information..
 As much as I love to write about that I have been neglecting my real passion, cooking Wild Food!
-I don’t just like to cook Wild Food I like to show it off!
-The seasons are so short and the food so precious that you need to make an event of each ingredient, so here is a real show off pudding, Sweet Violet Creams with Crystallised Sweet Violet Flowers!!
+I don’t just like to cook wild food I like to show it off!
+The seasons are so short and the food so precious that you need to make an event of each ingredient, so here is a real show off pudding, Sweet Violet Creams with Crystalised Sweet Violet Flowers!!

 Learn how to identify the Sweet Violet here.